Switchback Travel (Jason Hummel)

 What we don’t: Burly build is overkill for mild conditions and high-output use.

-For maximum protection when skiing in wet snow and deep powder, it’s hard to beat a bib.
-And among the many options on the market, Flylow’s Baker is a standout.
+For maximum protection when skiing in wet snow and deep powder, it’s hard to beat a ski bib.
+And among the many options on the market, Flylow Gear’s Baker is a standout.
 It has a long track record of waterproof performance from its 3-layer build and DWR coating, is super tough with panels of reinforced Cordura, and has an easily adjustable fit with Velcro tabs on the sides.
 The Baker also performs well for sidecountry hikes and backcountry tours with a ventilation system that features both massive side vents and zippered openings along the inner thigh.

-See the Men's Flylow Gear Baker Bib See the Women's Flylow Gear Foxy Bib
+See the Men's Flylow Gear Baker Bib

 Best for: Resort